seanmonstar/errors/README.md

 ## Configuring Error Formatting

-An `Error` likely has a message, it might have a cause, and someday, it may have a trace/frame.
-How should they be formatted?
-What is a good default, and how should a user configure to their needs?
+An `Error` likely has a message, it might have a cause, and someday, it may have a backtrace.
+How can a user decide how they should be formatted?

 ### Output options: